 Firms’ Response to Macroeconomic Estimation Errors

 Initial Gross Domestic Product (GDP) announcements are important economic signals that convey information on the state of the economy but contain substantial estimation error.
 We investigate how GDP estimation errors affect firms’ real decisions and profitability.
 Consistent with theoretical predictions from the literature on macroeconomic signal errors, we find that GDP estimation errors are positively associated with one-quarter-ahead changes in firms’ capital investments, production, inventory, and profitability.
-Stronger responses to GDP signal errors are observed for firms that are more sensitive to macroeconomic fluctuations.
-We observe some reversal in future quarters’ corporate profits for firms that are more sensitive to macroeconomic fluctuations as a result of GDP estimation errors, consistent with over (under) production being met with declines (increases) in future profitability.
+Stronger profitability responses to GDP signal errors are observed for firms that are more sensitive to macroeconomic fluctuations.
+We also observe a reversal in future quarters’ corporate profits, consistent with initial over (under) production being met with declines (increases) in future profitability.

 Keywords: Gross Domestic Product; Expectation errors; Profitability; Restatements; Analyst forecasts; Macroeconomy; Capital expenditures; Production